 This is the interest rate applied to the total amount due or outstanding balance and any unpaid personal loan fees and charges.
 The interest is compounded monthly, and borrowers continue to pay it until the loan balance is fully paid.

 2. Processing Fee: PHP 1,500 to PHP 3,000

 Lenders charge a fixed service fee to cover the cost of processing the personal loan application, including credit checks and administrative costs.

-The processing fee is deducted from the loan amount.
+The personal loan processing fee is deducted from the loan amount.
 When computing how much to borrow, take this fee into account to make sure you’ll get exactly the amount to cover your financial need.

 The Bureau of Internal Revenue (BIR) requires a Documentary Stamp Tax (DST) of PHP 1.50 per PHP 200 of a loan amount over PHP 250,000 for personal use or any loan amount for business purposes.
 Like the processing fee, the DST is deducted from the loan proceeds.
 Loans under PHP 250,000 for personal use are exempted from the DST payment.